ginstrom/paladin-novel/manuscript/chapter-07.md

 "Lucky guess."
 Gond was already moving, leading them through dense thickets that tore at their clothes but kept them hidden.
 "Years of staying alive in hostile territory."

 They found an alternate route through brambles and broken stone.
-Back at the encampment, as evening approached, tensions within their group began to fray.
-Lira and Korven—a surly man who'd joined them two days prior—squared off over their dwindling food supplies.
+Back at the encampment, as evening approached, Lira and Korven—a surly man who'd joined them two days prior—squared off over their dwindling food supplies.
+The other refugees formed a loose circle around them, some nodding agreement with Lira, others crossing their arms and scowling in support of Korven.

 "Children eat first," Lira insisted, her voice rising with each word.
 "That's how decent people behave."

 "Decent people don't survive long."
 Korven's hand drifted toward his knife.
 "Strong eat, weak starve.
 That's nature."

 Other refugees began choosing sides, voices rising, hands moving toward weapons.
 The fragile unity of their group cracked like thin ice.
+Aerin stepped protectively in front of her brother, while an older woman clutched her shawl tighter and backed away from the confrontation.

 Gond stepped between them.
 When he spoke, his voice seemed to settle over the entire group like a soothing balm.

 "Enough."

 The single word hung in the air.
 Korven's hand froze halfway to his blade.
 Aerin's mouth closed with an audible snap.
 Even the children stopped their restless fidgeting.
+The refugees who had been edging toward the argument now stood perfectly still, their eyes fixed on Gond with the attention of people recognizing authority they hadn't expected to find.

 "We share what we have, or we all starve together."
 Gond's eyes moved from face to face, holding each gaze until they looked away.
 "Korven, you take first watch.
 Everyone else, you know your jobs."

 The argument died as if it had never been.
 Korven nodded curtly and moved to his assigned position.
 Lira gathered the children and began tending them.
 The others dispersed to their tasks, the tension evaporating like morning mist.
+Several refugees glanced back at Gond with expressions of relief and something approaching reverence.

 Pell appeared at Gond's elbow as they settled for the night.
 "That was... interesting.
 Since when do you command that kind of authority?"